IARCbioinfo/needlestack/README.md

 When using matched tumor/normal, Needlestack can classify variants (VCF `FORMAT/STATUS` field) according to the following table:
 ![Status Table](STATUS_TABLE.png)

-For this one need to provide a tab-delimited file containing two columns with normal and tumor sample names using the `--pairs_file` option.
+For this one need to provide a tab-delimited file containing two columns with normal and tumor sample names using the `--tn_pairs` option.
 The first line of this file is a header with `TUMOR` and `NORMAL` keywords.
 When one normal or one tumor is missing, one can write `NA`.
 In this mode, the parameter `power_min_af` defines the allelic fraction in the tumor one is trying to detect to classify genotypes as `./.` or `0/0` depending on the power to detect this allelic fraction.
 Variants found as somatic in a tumor, but germline in another sample of the series will be flagged as `POSSIBLE_CONTAMINATION`.
 We found this particularly important, as needlestack is very sensitive to low allelic fractions, to filter out contamination among samples for pooled exome capture.

-In other cases (when there is no `--pairs_file` parameter defined), genotypes are defined as `./.` or `0/0` assuming one is looking for allelic fractions expected for germline variants (negative binomial distribution centered at 0.5 with over-dispersion parameter sigma=`sigma_normal`, with `sigma_normal=0.1` by default).
+In other cases (when there is no `--tn_pairs` parameter defined), genotypes are defined as `./.` or `0/0` assuming one is looking for allelic fractions expected for germline variants (negative binomial distribution centered at 0.5 with over-dispersion parameter sigma=`sigma_normal`, with `sigma_normal=0.1` by default).
 If you are looking for somatic variants without matched-normal and assuming you are interesting to correctly distinguish `./.` and `0/0`genotypes, you can set the `power_min_af` parameter to the lowest allelic fraction of somatic variants you are interested with (and your coverage allows you to find).
 Note that this is by far not the most common situation, and that in most cases you don't have to worry about the `power_min_af` parameter.

 ### Plot options